EastEriq/LAST_QHYccd/testing_libqhyccd_30-03-21.md

-In principle we already know that the calling sequence in which first we set camera properties and then repeatedly call LiveFrame is incompatible wit previous versions of the sdk, and there is no reason why tht should have improved with 30-03-21.
+In principle we already know that the calling sequence in which first we set camera properties and then repeatedly call LiveFrame is incompatible wit previous versions of the sdk, and there is no reason why that should have improved with 30-03-21.
 In fact the statement is:

 >    "But if camera work on Live mode,you need call CloseQHYCCD and ReleaseQHYCCDResource,and
 >     reconnect camera,call    StopQHYCCDLive and BeginQHYCCDLive is not available presently."